 How to Create a Growth Strategy for Your Independent Business

-1. Assess your timing
+1. Take a close look at your timing

 Even if you have a solid base of clients and a pipeline for ongoing work, you need to ask yourself an important question: is it time to grow?
 There are a few things to consider when answering this question.

 It is crucial to understand where within this market you will find your new business opportunities.
+Are the skills you offer in demand?
+Take a look at the news and determine if your line of work offers the solutions to problems people have.
+Look for early clues and validate where the greatest market need appears to be before beginning your growth investment.
 Remember, timing is everything.
 If you choose to make the expansion move too early, there may not be demand for what you offer.

-2. Find new clients
+2. Seek out new clients

 Consider government contracts